An approximate Bayes factor based high dimensional MANOVA using Random Projections

-To our knowledge, random projections have not been considered for testing multiple group mean vector in high-dimension.
-Recently, random matrix approaches in general and random projections (RP) in particular have emerged as effective (linear) data reduction techniques which have been used in many fields.
-See \citealp{wan2020sharp}; \citealp{lopez2021tuning} to list just a few.
-Additionally, RP have already been proven very successful in the two-sample group tests \cite{lopes2011more, srivastava2014raptt,zoh2018powerful}.
-However, to the best of our knowledge, they have not been used or evaluated in the multiple (MANOVA) groups mean testing problem.
-The goal of this paper is to investigate the performance of RPs in the Bayes factor based test in the MANOVA setting.
-The paper is structure as follows.
-In section~\ref{sec:test}, we derive the Bayes factor based tests; section~\ref{sec:theori} provides some theoretical results of our test along with some simulation results.
-In section~\ref{sec:Application}, we apply the proposed method to the analysis of an actual data set from single cell sequencing (scRNA-seq).
-We end with some concluding remarks in section~\ref{sec:conclusion}.
+To our knowledge, random projections have not yet been considered for multiple group mean testing in high dimensions.
+Recently, random matrix approaches in general and random projections (RP) in particular have emerged as effective (linear) data reduction techniques in many fields \cite{wan2020sharp,lopez2021tuning}.
+Additionally, RPs have already proven very successful for two-group mean tests \cite{lopes2011more, srivastava2014raptt,zoh2018powerful}.
+However, to the best of our knowledge, RPs have not been used or evaluated in MANOVA for testing means of more than two groups.
+The goal of this paper is to investigate the performance of RPs in a Bayes factor-based test for MANOVA.
+The paper is structured as follows.
+In Section~\ref{sec:test}, we derive the Bayes factor-based tests.
+Section~\ref{sec:theori} provides theoretical results of our test along with simulation results.
+In Section~\ref{sec:Application}, we apply the proposed method to the analysis of an actual data set from single cell sequencing (scRNA-seq).
+We end with some concluding remarks in Section~\ref{sec:conclusion}.